Saturday, August 1, 2015

 IS A BRILLIANT NOVEL ABOUT ANTINOUS

-THE most brilliant novel about Antinous to appear in over half a century has just been published ...
-THE LOVE GOD ... by our own MARTIN CAMPBELL, novice priest of Antinous.
+THE most brilliant novel about Antinous to appear in half a century is perfect for vacation holiday reading ...
+THE LOVE GOD ... by our own MARTIN CAMPBELL, priest of Antinous.

 While that sounds like biased praise, we Antinomaniacs are hard to please and would not hesitate to pick apart a poorly researched book or one that denigrated Antinous, even if it were written by one of our best friends ... perhaps especially if it were.

 At the same time, a sycophantic book that presented Antinous as being cloyingly sweet and angelic would be unbearable and not believable.

 So we are gratified (and greatly relieved) to report that this book truly is a remarkable work of historical fiction right up there with Marguerite Yourcenar's landmark MEMOIRS OF HADRIAN 60 years ago.

 Martin traces the life of Antinous from the moment his tousle-haired head emerges from his mother's womb under auspicious stars in Asia Minor to the moment his head sinks beneath the swirling waters of the Nile on a starry evening in Egypt.

 Antinous comes to life as a young man of breath-taking beauty who is filled with conflicting passions and loyalties.
 He is a young man who at times is naive, yet at other times worldly wise with an ability to see the world as it is ... and to describe it with at times brutal honesty to the most powerful man in the world.

 Above all, this is a gentle love story between Antinous and Emperor Hadrian, himself a man of contradictory passions and priorities.